zazapeta/create-react-app-redux-pilled/README.md

 # The rules of the house

-- Let a clear TODO statement when a work is not finish/complet (if test is missing, or inline style can be exctracted in module css).
+- Let a clear TODO statement when a work is not finish/complet (if test is missing, or inline style can be exctracted in module css)
-- When working is in progress start you commit with **[WIP] your awesome commit**
+- When work is in progress, you MUST start your commit with **[WIP] your awesome commit**
 - ON THE IMPORTANCE OF COMMIT MESSAGE: Your commit msg cannot be too long.
 Give a description of **WHY** (not what) (how, if its hard) have you do that.
 - When merging two branch, use the `-m` flag to add a commit
 - DAMN, every pure function should be unit tested !